Easy (Camila Cabello song)

-"Easy" is a pop song by Cuban-American singer Camila Cabello from her second studio album Romance (2019).
-It was released as the fourth single from the album on October 11, 2019.
+"Easy" is a song by American singer and songwriter Camila Cabello from her second studio album Romance (2019).
+It was released by Epic Records and Syco on October 11, 2019, as the second promotional single from the album.
 Cabello co-wrote the song with Justin Tranter and its producers John Hill, Louis Bell, Frank Dukes, Carter Lang, and Westen Weiss.
 "Easy" debuted in the top 100 of several countries, including Australia, Canada, the UK, Slovakia, and Ireland.
 Although it did not enter the US Billboard Hot 100, it debuted at number ten on the Bubbling Under Hot 100 chart.

 Background and composition

 Cabello announced the song's release on October 9, 2019, via her social media.